Teach English in Spain in a School Setting

-ConversaSpain is a Spanish organization that cooperates with more than 150 public schools in different regions in Spain.
+ConversaSpain is a Spanish organization that cooperates with more than 150 schools in different regions in Spain.
 It offers inspiring, challenging and rewarding opportunities to potential English language assistants from all over the world.
 With ConversaSpain, native English speakers can teach English in Spain as language and cultural ambassadors in public schools in Madrid or Murcia.

 Speaking Spanish is not a requirement to take part in the program.
 However, participants are required to be from a country whose official language is English.
 The conditions and requirements, as well as the monthly stipend, will vary depending on the region:

-The program strives to unite Language Assistants with a suitable school in which they can come together and build a strong teaching relationship.
+The program strives to unite Language Assistants with a suitable public school in which they can come together and build a strong teaching relationship.
 The relation with the schools and placements within the program are fully managed by the regional government.
 ConversaSpain provides participants with support while they teach English in Spain; from assistance during the application process to guidance through the initial move abroad and from pre-placement training to giving general advice about everyday practical matters.

 What is the ConversaSpain's Program to Teach English in Spain?

-ConversaSpain is a program based in Spain, which works with public schools in Spain.
+ConversaSpain is a program based in Spain, which works with schools in Spain.
 Created with the aim of providing high-quality experiences for hard-working and creative ESL teachers, ConversaSpain helps students in Spanish public schools with exposure to English from native speakers.
 Meddeas, a Spanish organization renown for cooperating with private schools in Spain, supports ConversaSpain with its expertise and consultancy.

 Teaching English in Spain with this program is a great opportunity to live in Spain, discover a new culture, gain valuable experience, and make a change in life, and influence in others' lives.
 Participants help students gain the skills they need in order to achieve their goals, whilst simultaneously learning about the Spanish culture and way of life.
 For those interested, ConversaSpain offers the option of a Spanish Language and Culture Immersion Week (only available in October) right before the start date.